Daniel-Liu-c0deb0t/Java-Fuzzy-Search/README.md

 dp(i, j) = (pre(i - min_j, j - 1) - pre(maximum(i - max_j, i - longest(i, j)) - 1, j - 1)) > 0
 pre(i, j) = pre(i - 1, j) + dp(i, j)
 ```
-To read out the corresponding segments of text where each pattern matched, jump pointers can be kept to back trace through the DP matrix.
+Jump pointers that help back trace through the DP matrix are kept to read out the length of each pattern's match with the text.

 It is easy to see why this recurrence is correct by induction.